juliokozarewicz/credit_risk/README.md

 Level C and variations: high risk of default; <br />
 Level D (in default situation).

+## Research problem
+How to reduce the losses incurred by providing cash loans?

 ## Research objectives
 The main objective of this study will be to develop a statistical model that makes it possible to make a prediction (not an exact prediction that is always right, that would be impossible, but a prediction that most of the time is right), through already known data about an individual, that demonstrates whether in the future that person will be able to pay their debts correctly.
 One or two defaults do not affect a company, however, a large number of defaults can cause a major disruption to cash flows, causing serious financial problems.
 In addition, a series of insights will be generated during the modeling process, on the available resources of the data, in order to assist in decision making related to other sectors.